M-ZubairAhmed/Linklet-Android/README.md

-*This repository is no longer maintained*

 # Linklet-Android
 Android app for linklet.ml
+>*This repository is no longer maintained* :exclamation: